christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 2: The Four Tribes of the Saka Confederation

-The eastern branch of the Yamnaya, which migrated into the Volga-Ural region, became predominantly R1a-Z93.
+By 2800–2600 BCE, the Yamnaya had moved eastward into the region of the Poltavka culture, carrying the R1a-Z93 subtype.
+This subtype is common in South Asia today.
+The same R1a-Z93 lineage appears in the Fatyanovo culture (third millennium BCE) in the Yaroslavl region of Russia.
 The western branch was Corded Ware culture (c.
 3000–2350 BCE) who emerged in Central Europe (modern Germany, Poland, Czechia) as a result of a massive Yamnaya migration westward.
 Genetically, Corded Ware populations are ~75% Yamnaya steppe ancestry.
 The Indo-European languages (Latin, Greek, Sanskrit, Persian) are all siblings descended from Yamnaya Proto-Indo-European languages.
+This is the genetic signature of the Dragon Kings.
+They originated on the steppe, they conquered Europe and Asia, and they established a global ruling caste that lasted for millennia.

 The Aryans were the broader confederation of Indo-Iranian clans—the horse-riding, chariot-using pastoralists who spread from the Pontic-Caspian Steppe into Europe, Anatolia, and South Asia.
 They were the ethnic and linguistic foundation of the ancient world.
 The Asii were the ruling caste.
 Roman historian Justin in 'Liber Historiarum Philippicarum' makes this explicit: "The Asii were the reges—the kings—of the Tochari.
 The Tochari and Sakaraucae were Aryan/Iranian peoples.
 The Asii ruled them".